 PRE- OR OFF-SEASON ACTIVITIES:

 Many activities of the mosquito control program are normally carried out in the “off season” when mosquitoes are not normally active – usually during the winter.
 These activities include staff training and certification; equipment purchase, repair and calibration; budgeting and other financial activities; and analysis of the previous year’s data.
 In some areas, source reduction activities are done at this time.
 Much of the information collected during mosquito control activities consists of maps, tables, and charts.
 Most of the information is linked to a physical location.
 For this reason, it is vital to have a mapping program available to the mosquito control program.
-This can be done by coordinating with another city or county department that already has a geographical information systems (GIS) section or activity.
-This part of our program is in the working stage with a cooperative effort of Franklin County GIS and our District.
+This can be done by coordinating with another city or county department that already has a geographical information systems (GIS) department.
+Franklin County Mosquito Control District partnered with Benton County Mosquito Control District to develop a custom mapping and tracking program, “Mosquito M.D.”.

 Surveillance, as applied to vector-borne disease, is the organized monitoring of levels of virus activity, vector populations, and infections in vertebrate hosts, human cases, weather, and other factors to detect or predict changes in the transmission dynamics of arboviruses.
 Since all of this information is rarely collected by a single agency, it is extremely important that the various data-collecting agencies actively communicate and exchange information.